ui-extension

 val fragment = YourFragment()

-fragment.attachToActivity(activity, R.id.container)
+fragment.attach(activity, R.id.container)

-If this custom layout is not obtained by ID, but is a View
+If this custom layout is not obtained by ID but is a View

-object, you can use the following method.
+, you can use the following method.

 The following example